vmware-tanzu-labs/namespace-operator/README.md

   quotas may be adjusted but are defaulted to a low value by default to encourage administrators to specify the values that they need.
 - `NetworkPolicy` - for each `TanzuNamespace`, a network policy is created to provide microsegmentation for the namespace/tenant.
-  See https://kubernetes.io/docs/concepts/services-networking/network-policies/.  **NOTE:** network policy implementation is highly dependent on the Kubernetes CNI selection.
+  See https://kubernetes.io/docs/concepts/services-networking/network-policies/.
+In the case of a `TanzuNamespace`, we implement a default `deny-all` policy and only allow traffic out for DNS queries.
+This provides a namespace lockdown by default and forces users to define which ports via their own `NetworkPolicy` truly should be allowed.  **NOTE:** network policy implementation is highly dependent on the Kubernetes CNI selection.
 Please ensure your CNI implements the NetworkPolicy spec to use.
 - **RBAC (Not Yet Implemented)** - for each `TanzuNamespace`, the namespace-operator will lay down some role-based access control to implement the workload administrator, developer, and view roles along with associated service accounts and role bindings.